jactools/dq-docker/README.md

 - `DQ_CMD`: module path to run inside container (default `dq_docker.run_adls_checkpoint`)
 - `DQ_PROJECT_ROOT`: path inside container that contains the project root (used by the runtime to locate `gx/`, `contracts/`, etc.)

+Additional runtime environment variables

+- `DQ_RUN_NAME`: optional human-friendly run name to attach to validation runs and Data Docs.
+If set, the runtime will use this value as the `run_name` and include it in the generated `run_id` metadata.
+If not set, the runtime generates a deterministic default run name of the form `<definition_name>-YYYYMMDDTHHMMSSZ`.
+- `GE_STORE_ACTION`: controls best-effort store reconciliation at startup.
+Accepted values:
+	- `none` (default): do nothing
+	- `repair`: scan DataContext stores and delete any stored `ValidationDefinition` or `Checkpoint` entries that fail to deserialize
+	- `clear`: destructive — delete all keys in ValidationDefinition/Checkpoint stores
+	- `repair_and_clear` or `clear_and_repair`: combination behavior (order: clear then repair)

+These flags are intended to make container startup resilient when the on-disk GE store contains stale or incompatible serialized objects (for example after changing datasources or expectations).
+Use `GE_STORE_ACTION=repair` in development when you want the runtime to attempt non-destructive cleanup, and prefer `none` for production images unless you intentionally want the runtime to modify the store.

 ## Contracts / Expectations